ranshul/ranshul.github.io/_posts/2016-12-28-You-can-build-your-own-Siri-too!.md

 for word in special_words:
 	sentence = re.sub(r'[^"\w](' + unicode(word) + ')',r' "\1"', sentence, flags=re.IGNORECASE)

-# merge things within double quotes into a single proper noun token.
-doc = nlp(sentence)
-idx = -1
+''' merge things within double quotes into a single proper noun token. ''' doc = nlp(sentence) idx = -1
-#doc.merge() affects the for loop - so reversed
+''' doc.merge() affects the for loop - so reversed '''
 for word in reversed(doc):
     if word.text == '"':
         if idx == -1:
             idx = word.idx
         else:
-            tok = doc.merge(word.idx,idx+1) #convert that into one token tok.tag_ = "NNP" #make it a proper noun idx = -1
+            tok = doc.merge(word.idx,idx+1) //convert that into one token tok.tag_ = "NNP" //make it a proper noun idx = -1
  ```